top of page

 Training:

-The intent is to have our apprentices trained to begin their career for winter construction work on the North Slope.
 Work will likely start in late January or early February.
 Weather dependent!

 Employment: